Restaurants You Shouldn't Go to Even If They're Open

 Right now, Americans are confused—to dine out or not to dine out?
 The answer is, well, complicated.

-Dining restrictions look vastly different across the country, with some states having the same guidelines enforced statewide and others having different limitations set in place from city-to-city.
-As cases continue to rise, it's even more important to make sure that everyone is on the same page regarding the safety guidelines that should always be followed—regardless of where you may reside in the U.S.
+Dining restrictions look vastly different from state-to-state thanks to COVID-19, with some states having the same guidelines enforced statewide and others having different limitations set in place from city-to-city.
+On the plus side, COVID vaccinations are helping to lower the number of cases.
+Still, there continue to be safety guidelines that should always be followed at restaurants—regardless of where you may reside in the U.S. and what your vaccination status is.

 Dining restrictions differ at the city and state levels, which means the capacity limit varies drastically depending on where you live.
-For example, restaurants in Connecticut must restrict indoor dining services to 50% capacity and must adhere to a 10 p.m. curfew, whereas in certain parts of California, indoor dining is banned, but in others, it's reduced to 25% capacity.
+For example, restaurants in some states must restrict indoor dining services to 50% capacity and must adhere to a 10 p.m. curfew, whereas in areas, such as New York City, capacity is only allowed to 25%.

 Bottom line: Before you indoor dine, make sure you're aware of the guidelines set in place for your city so you can gauge whether or not a restaurant is following best practices so you stay as safe as possible.